Love Song (band): Background

 Love Song was founded in 1970 by Chuck Girard, Tommy Coomes, Jay Truax, and Fred Field, prior to the conversion of any of the band members.
 Field and Truax were the first two to convert to Christianity and began attending a bible study at Chuck Smith's Calvary Chapel where the other two eventually "accepted Jesus".
 Drummer John Mehler joined within six months, but he and Field left before mid-1971 to form a new group.
 Bob Wall, who subsequently played guitar on all three albums, was brought in.
 It was this group of four who recorded their 1972 debut album: Love Song.
-It is considered one of the greatest Christian music albums of all time.
+It is on CCM Magazine's listing of 25 greatest Christian Contemporary music albums of all time.
 In 2002's Encyclopedia of Contemporary Christian Music, Mark Allan Powell states that this album was the best selling Christian album to date, and despite not having high production standards, it was influential as it had no equivalent peer to rely on.
 He also claims that it had both artistic integrity and an inspired vision, and in this way they connected with their target audience.
 He compared what they achieved with this first album to what the Grateful Dead did in concert.
 Love Song, according to Powell, left people talking about Jesus, which was the band's goal.
 Mehler, eventually rejoined in time to play on Final Touch.
 Phil Keaggy joined to replace departing Wall in 1973 for a short stint, but was not included in any of the band's early recordings.